Conformal Invariance of Spin Correlations in the Planar Ising Model: Introduction

-If we consider the Ising model on the \emph{faces} of $\Omega_\delta$ with $+$ boundary conditions (the spins on the boundary of $\Omega$ are set to $+$), there is a natural mapping (known as the low-temperature expansion, see \cite[Chapter 1]{palmer}) between the spin configurations and the collections of closed contours (interfaces) on $\Omega_{\delta}$: trace an edge between any two faces with different spins.
-Under this mapping, the probability of a collection of interfaces $\omega\subset\Omega_{\delta}$ becomes proportional to

-where $\alpha=\exp\left(-2\beta\right)$.
-The same procedure applied to free boundary conditions (no restrictions are set for boundary spins) produces collections of contours which also may start and end on the boundary of $\Omega$.

-From now on we only consider the model at its \emph{critical point}, which for the square grid corresponds to the parameter value $\beta_{c}=\frac{1}{2}\ln\left(\sqrt{2}+1\right)$, or equivalently to $\alpha_{c}=\sqrt{2}-1$, when the phase transition occurs.
-As a normalizing factor, we will use the spin correlation in the unique infinite-volume limit of the critical planar Ising model: set
+From now on we only consider the model at its \emph{critical point}, which for the square grid corresponds to the parameter value $\beta_\mathrm{c}=\frac{1}{2}\ln\left(\sqrt{2}+1\right)$.
+We also introduce a (lattice-dependent) constant that will appear in the statements of our theorems: